 The network list shows all the users (devices) that have connected to the same Channel.
 For each entry, it shows the last time they were active, their location and distance (when available), and their last known power status.
-In the example above, Lora V2 is the local user, m8n was last heard from 3 minutes ago and is 29m away, and 25C is active and 498m away.
+In the example above, Monkey is the local user, Rabbit was last heard from 10 minutes ago and is 50m away, and Panda was last heard 11 minutes ago and 5m away.

 View the map

 The Map tab will show a local map with an icon for each active mesh node that has a known position.
-The users names are shown against the icon.
+The users names are shown above the icon.

 Pressing the three vertical dots in the top right corner shows the configuration menu.